Oyelowo/coding_practice/blockchain/ethereum-solidity/gotchas-and-rules.md

 e.g `["red", "green", "blue"]`
 Here, the strings themselves are stored as dynamic array, thus with the above caveat, they cannot yet be stored in an array, which will make the entire thing a nested array

+- For mappings, keys are not stored and values are not iterable.
+So, we cannot write for-loop to iterate over values of map, all we can do is do a single value lookup in the map.
+It is a hash table.
+ For values that don't exist, a default value is returned.